gtretiak/practical_exercises/README.md

 ```
 ## 🤝 Contributing

 While this is a personal practice repository, I welcome discussions about alternative approaches or optimizations.
-Feel free to raech me out.
+Feel free to reach me out.